dadrus/heimdall/README.md

 ## If you ...

 * ... like the project - please give it a :star:
 * ... miss something, or found a bug, [file a ticket](https://github.com/dadrus/heimdall/issues).
-You are also very welcome to contribute.
-PRs are very welcome :wink: \
+You are also very welcome to contribute :wink:
-* ... would like to support, reach out to me via [Discord](https://discord.gg/qQgg8xKuyb) \
+* ... would like to support, reach out to me via [Discord](https://discord.gg/qQgg8xKuyb)
 * ... need help, head over to [Discord](https://discord.gg/qQgg8xKuyb) as well